helloideabox/powerpack-lite-beaver-builder/readme.txt

 *   Expert support.
 *   Lifetime Package available.

-Visit [the PowerPack Beaver Builder addon Homepage](https://wpbeaveraddons.com/?utm_medium=bb-powerpack-lite&utm_source=repo-readme&utm_campaign=repo-homepage-link "PowerPack Homepage") to explore our easy-to-use custom modules.
+Visit [the PowerPack Beaver Builder addon Homepage](https://wpbeaveraddons.com/?utm_medium=bb-powerpack-lite&utm_source=repo-readme&utm_campaign=repo-homepage-link "PowerPack Homepage") to explore our easy-to-use custom modules and templates.

 = See, what our users have got to say about the PowerPack =